nock/nock/CONTRIBUTING.md

 ## Release Process

 All of our releases are automated using [semantic-release](https://github.com/semantic-release/semantic-release).
 The commit messages pushed to the master branch trigger new releases.
-Semantic-release requires that commits follow certain convetions, [described above](#commit-message-conventions). semantic-release creates a GitHub release, adds release notes and publishes the new version to npm.
+Semantic-release requires that commits follow certain conventions, [described above](#commit-message-conventions). semantic-release creates a GitHub release, adds release notes and publishes the new version to npm.
 This is why we do not store release notes in the [`CHANGELOG`](CHANGELOG.md) file - they're already on GitHub.

 We use @nockbot as a separate account for releases, because npm tokens cannot be scoped to a single package.
 This improves our security model in case of a data breach involving npm tokens. @nockbot's credentials were set up by @gr2m; contact him if for any reason you need to change this in the future.